The Graduate Program

 The first two years in the Ph.D. program are devoted to taking classes, writing two substantial research papers, passing the necessary language examination(s), and preparing for the qualifying examination.

 Students may enroll in graduate courses in other departments and interdisciplinary programs of the College of Arts and Science and in other schools of the university; they should consult with the DGS (Director of Graduate Studies) to make certain the course is suitable.
-Anthropology, Classics, English, French, German, Political Science, Sociology, and Spanish and Portuguese regularly offer classes at the graduate level that are appropriate for history graduate students to take as part of their program.
-Interdisciplinary programs include African-American and Diaspora Studies, the Graduate Department of Religion, Latin American Studies, Medicine, Health, & Society, and Women's and Gender Studies.
-Other schools include the Vanderbilt Law School, Owen School of Management, and the Divinity School.
+The departments of African American and Diaspora Studies, Anthropology, English, French, German, Russian and East European Studies, Political Science, Sociology, and Spanish and Portuguese, regularly offer classes at the graduate level that are appropriate for history graduate students to take as part of their program.
+Interdisciplinary programs include Classical and Mediterranean Studies, the Graduate Department of Religion, Latin American Studies, Medicine, Health, & Society, and Women's and Gender Studies.
+Other schools include the Vanderbilt Law School, Owen School of Management, Peabody College of Education and Human Development, and the Divinity School.

 In the first year, history students usually enroll in 3 courses in the fall semester and 4 courses in the spring semester, including a 1-hour independent study.

 During the second year, students continue their course work and complete all required language exams as well as a second substantial research paper.
-By the end of the fall term, each second-year student, in consultation with his or her adviser and the DGS, chooses a Ph.D.
-Committee, consisting of the dissertation director, two other members of the Graduate Faculty from the History Department, and one from outside the Department.
+By the end of the fall term, each second-year student, in consultation with their adviser and the DGS, chooses a Ph.D.
+Committee consisting of the dissertation director, two other members of the Graduate Faculty from the History Department, and one from outside the Department.

 The Qualifying Examination